 Sapele takes a moulded edge very well, and the flat sawn cut is best used for moulding applications due to its consistent appearance.
 Quartersawn Sapele’s ribbon texture does not produce as consistent a coloration as flat sawn, but quartersawn Sapele does boast increased stability.

-Sapele is actually somewhat soft for a hardwood (although it is still harder than Mahogany), and it is therefore very gentle on tools.
+Sapele is a hard and dense hardwood (twice as hard as Mahogany), but it is gentle on tools and easy to mill.
+The uniform grain makes it machine very evenly and able to hold fine details and joinery.
 A word of caution to contractors and carpenters, however: be sure to take care while machining this wood.
 Sapele is a dusty lumber, and this fine dust can cause respiratory problems and skin irritation.